 Types of DUI Charges in Lawrence County, IL

-DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
-Here are the most common types of DUI charges drivers face in Lawrence County, IL:
+In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
+Below are the most frequent DUI charges that drivers in Lawrence County, IL encounter.

 First-Time DUI (Class A Misdemeanor)